cih9088/dotfiles/README.md

 ```

 ## Prerequisites
-You need sudo and following would be installed
+You need sudo and following would be installed.
+If you have installed already, no need.
 * MAC: python2, python3, wget
 * Ubuntu: python2, python3, bsdtar
 ```bash